oneananda/C_Sharp_Examples/Lazy_Initialization_Vs_Dependency_Injection/README.md

 - **Ingredients**: Dependencies (services)
 - **Customer’s Order**: Request for a service

+### Why Use DI?

+**Efficiency**: The restaurant handles all the ingredient logistics, allowing the chef to focus on cooking.
+Similarly, DI handles the creation and management of dependencies, allowing your code to focus on its main tasks.

+**Flexibility**: If you want to change the ingredients or add new ones (like changing a service), you do so in one place (the restaurant), and it automatically affects all meals (components) that need those ingredients.

 ## Use Case for Dependency Injection (DI)

 Scenario: You have an application with multiple components that depend on various services, such as a logging service, database access, and configuration management.